Caret Navigation or the blinking I-shaped cursor appears when dealing with a word processor, notepad, spreadsheets, and other text-related documents.

 It is still anyone’s guess why Google decided to turn on the caret browsing in non-editable elements.
 Perhaps, it’s one of the accessibility features for the person using the keyboard.

-On the brighter side, though, they have given complete control of this feature to the users to enable or disable, and that’s the least one could have asked for.
+On the brighter side, though, they have given the users complete control of this feature to enable or disable, and that’s the least one could have asked for.

 On that note, all queries regarding blinking text cursor on Chrome are welcomed.
 Please share your thoughts on how helpful or annoying the caret browsing feature is.